Saturday, 12 January 2013

 A cyclotron consists of two D-shaped cavities sandwiched between two electromagnets.
 A radioactive source is placed in the center of the cyclotron and the electromagnets are turned on.
 The radioactive source emits charged particles.
 It just so happens that a magnetic field can bend the path of a charged particle so, if everything is just right, the charged particle will circle around inside the D-shaped cavities.
 However, this doesn't accelerate the particle.
 In order to do that, the two D-shaped cavities have to be hooked up to a radio wave generator.
 This generator gives one cavity a positive charge and the other cavity a negative charge.
 After a moment, the radio wave generator switches the charges on the cavities.
 The charges keep switching back and forth as long as the radio wave generator is on.
 It is this switching of charges that accelerates the particle.

 Let's say that we have an alpha particle inside our cyclotron.
 Alpha particles have a charge of +2, so their paths can bent by magnetic fields.
 As an alpha particle goes around the cyclotron, it crosses the gap between the two D-shaped cavities.
 If the charge on the cavity in front of the alpha particle is negative and the charge on the cavity in back of it is positive, the alpha particle is pulled forward (remember that opposite charges attract while like charges repel).
 This just accelerated the alpha particle!
 The particle travels through one cavity and again comes to the gap.
 With luck, the radio wave generator has changed the charges on the cavities in time, so the alpha particle once again sees a negative charge in front of it and a positive charge in back of it and is again pulled forward.
 As long as the timing is right, the alpha particle will always see a negative charge in front of it and a positive charge in back of it when it crosses the gap between cavities.
 This is how a cyclotron accelerates particles!
-A cyclotron consists of two D-shaped regions known as dees.
-In each dee there is a magnetic field perpendicular to the plane of the page.
-In the gap separating the dees there is a uniform electric field pointing from one dee to the other.
-When a charge is released from rest in the gap it is accelerated by the electric field and carried into one of the dees.
-The magnetic field in the dee causes the charge to follow a half-circle that carries it back to the gap.

 While the charge is in the dee the electric field in the gap is reversed, so the charge is once again accelerated across the gap.
 The cycle continues with the magnetic field in the dees continually bringing the charge back to the gap.
 Every time the charge crosses the gap it picks up speed.
 This causes the half-circles in the dees to increase in radius, and eventually the charge emerges from the cyclotron at high speed